“A letter to our younger selves”: Aquilo’s ‘A Quiet Invitation to a Hard Conversation’ Is a Breathtaking Triumph

 Tom Higham: And one last studio as well, which I absolutely loved.

 Ben Fletcher: Yeah.
 It’s always been quite bitty, and that’s not a problem.
-But I think on Silhouettes we did some stuff with Olathe Ronalds, and then we did stuff with Son, and then there was like a few of our friends chipped in and we do a lot of it.
-And then it kind of it took us four or five years to make and it, we listened to some of those songs.
-We were like, that song maybe shouldn’t be in the album.
-It doesn’t sound like it sits there.
-And then, I’m trying to think.
+But I think on Silhouettes we did some stuff with Ólafur Arnalds, and then we did stuff with SOHN, and then a few of our friends chipped in, and we do a lot of it.
+It took us four or five years to make, and we listened to some of those songs, we were like, ‘That song maybe shouldn’t be in the album.
+It doesn’t sound like it sits there.’
+And then… I’m trying to think.
 We produced the second album and the third one.
 And we’d always wanted to just have one person oversee our scatty brains –

 Tom Higham: – and also bring different sonics into it as well!
 If we did another album, it would just end up sounding, well, not necessarily just like the rest of them, but it’s nice to have someone else, especially Elliot James (the executive producer on both records), because Elliot’s just got such good instincts with it all.